Reich and Great

 bad ideas are gone, replaced by great ideas.

-Pacific War, and to put some extra
+To put some extra

 icing on the cake I submit for your enjoyment